-- If you are traveling as a tourist, provide proof that you are financially capable of supporting the trip.
+- If you are traveling as a tourist, provide proof that you can financially support the trip.
 Have your hotel booking, financial statements, employment contract stating your salary, or credit cards handy.
 You also need a return ticket back to the Philippines, indicating the date not exceeding your allowed period of stay in your intended destination.
 Define your itinerary clearly.

 - For OFWs, you have your work contract handy or proof of attending required seminars such as PDOS or more proof as an overseas worker (OEC, work visa, OWWA membership).
 The immigration officer won’t ask for these documents all the time.
-But having them ready bolsters the legitimacy of your travel and, hence, your pit stop at the immigration should be fairly quick.
+But having them ready bolsters the legitimacy of your travel; hence, your pit stop at immigration should be reasonably quick.

-- For travelers who depend on another group or individual sponsoring the trip, provide an affidavit of support and guarantee (example, for family members in Dubai or Hong Kong), including invitation letters authenticated by the Philippine consulate or embassy in your destination country.
+- For travelers who depend on another group or individual sponsoring the trip, provide an affidavit of support and guarantee (for family members in Dubai or Hong Kong), including invitation letters authenticated by the Philippine consulate or embassy in your destination country.

 Provide consistent answers to Bureau of Immigration officers

-We guess that more travelers are likely red-flagged with inconsistent statements than lack of proper documentation.
-That is, travelers may be asked of these documents before reaching the immigration counter, and failure to show them meant they can’t go further.
+We guess more travelers are likely red-flagged with inconsistent statements than lack of proper documentation.
+That is, travelers may be asked for these documents before reaching the immigration counter, and failure to show them means they can’t go further.

 Answer straightforwardly and provide only the information requested.
-For instance, if a tourist visa stamped on passport, yet the traveler talks about finding a job to help the family as the reason for travel.
-If you are going to Dubai or Abu Dhabi with tourist visa, prepare legitimate questions officers will likely ask.
+For instance, if a tourist visa is stamped on the passport, the traveler talks about finding a job to help the family as the reason for travel.
+If you are going to Dubai or Abu Dhabi with a tourist visa, prepare legitimate questions officers will likely ask.

 “What attractions are you planning to visit, and how long will you be there?”

-If your destination is a place far from the Philippines and well-chronicled as a transit point for drug couriers, be prepared to show enough evidence your travel is legitimate.
+If your destination is far from the Philippines and well-chronicled as a transit point for drug couriers, be prepared to show enough evidence that your travel is legitimate.
 Otherwise, you’ll be led to the exit door instead of the way to your departure gate.
 The keyword is confidence.
-If your travel is valid, then you should have no problem answering every question.
+You should have no problem answering every question if your travel is valid.

-Dress code may mainly be under the discretion of the traveler, but it could also show hints of how valid is your intended travel.
-Going to a country during the winter season, you are expected to bring a jacket or wear a sweater.
 When traveling to a place with a strict dress code, like many countries in the Middle East, females are expected to dress appropriately.
-When you’re a tourist, dress, and act like a tourist, a camera in tow or traveling with accompanying family members may help support your cause.
+When you’re a tourist, dress like a tourist, and traveling with accompanying family members may help support your cause.

 If possible, travel with companions, especially for females.

 We do not mean you’ll automatically get offloaded if you’re a solo female traveler.
 But chances are, one slight mistake could easily trigger a disapproval stamp from the officer.
-For solo female travelers (backpacker travelers, returning to work abroad, etc.), traveling on their own could initially raise a red flag.
+For solo female travelers (backpacker travelers, returning to work abroad, etc.), traveling alone could raise a red flag initially.
 Concerns about their security and safety come to mind.

 Once this traveler is consistent with items 1 – 3 above, there’s no reason to fear.
 However, any small inconsistency could prove fatal.
-For example, showing too much skin may bring an impression of a sex worker, which immigration officers are often ordered to keep a close eye on.
-As the Philippines has a checkered reputation on human trafficking, officers are paying closer attention to such tell-tale signs.
+For example, showing too much skin may bring an impression of a sex worker or an escort, which immigration officers are often ordered to watch closely.
+As the Philippines has a checkered reputation for human trafficking, officers are paying closer attention to such tell-tale signs.
 Be aware that profiling is a standard among immigration counters worldwide.

 Be firm with the purpose of the trip and be confident during interviews.

 We cannot overstate this advice.
-Confidence brings assurance that traveler knows about the destination and follows all legal means to travel.
-Exhibiting self-confidence isn’t one of the traits of someone involved in illegal activity such as a drug courier, or a potential victim of human trafficking while waiting for his/her turn in the counter.
+Confidence ensures that the traveler knows about the destination and follows all legal means to travel.
+Exhibiting self-confidence isn’t one of the traits of someone involved in illegal activity, such as a drug courier or a potential victim of human trafficking while waiting for his/her turn at the counter.

 Immigration officers may ask a few questions.
-But if answers cannot ascertain whether your travel is valid or not, he or she may look at your gestures and confidence in answering questions.
-Appearing nervous in front of an officer is a no-no, especially after providing inconsistent answers.
+But suppose answers cannot ascertain whether your travel is valid.
+In that case, he or she may look at your gestures and confidence in answering questions and appearing nervous before an officer is a no-no, especially after providing inconsistent answers.

 Have your financial details ready.

-Filipinos working abroad may face less scrutiny when it comes to money since their travel is for work and not for leisure.
+Filipinos working abroad may face less scrutiny regarding money since their travel is for work, not leisure.
 But tourist travelers may be asked for financial proof to verify their journey is justified.
 However, this is not enough for travelers who are currently unemployed and need additional support.

-Know your sponsor if you have one, very well.
+Know your sponsor very well if you have one.

-For those traveling with invitations from abroad (a university offering scholarship, a boyfriend/girlfriend, business partner, friend, or close family member) need to know precise details about their contacts.
-Failure to answer clearly on where do they live, what’s their job, how long will you stay there, why are you going there could mean offloading.
-Affidavit of support or letter of invitation will be helpful to support the answers.
+Those traveling with invitations from abroad (a university offering scholarships, a boyfriend/girlfriend, business partner, friend, or close family member) must know precise details about their contacts.
+Failure to answer clearly where they live, what’s their job, how long they will you stay there, and why they are going there could mean offloading.
+An affidavit of support or letter of invitation will be helpful to support the answers.